Briankimany/shoppin/dummy_tracker.md

 - **[ ] 19.** Fix the vendor/order endpoint
 - **[ ] 20.** Fix vendor withdrawal history endpoint
 - **[ ] 21.** Fix endpoint for reports
+- **[ ] 22.** Add account authentication on creation of account ie send a token to verify account and add a rate limit
+- **[ ] 23.** Add a button in the checkout page that allows user to refresh the status of their cart.
+This is handy in cases where the user paid but the server was already done checking the status.

 ### **Error Logger & Blueprint System**